JoeJoe1313/RPG-Swift-FMI/README.md

 ```bash
 sudo apt-get install libgd-dev
 ```

+**Note:** You might need to close the app showing the map and legend before you can make a move again.

 ### Windows

 In order for the project to run you need to install libgd-dev: